nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 There are many situations in which an Identity wants to share an own [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) or an own [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with another Identity, for example:

-- You want to share your email address in order to be able to receive emails from another Identity.
+- A university wants to give a student the street address of its student administration so that they can send it documents by post.
-- You want to give your street address to another Identity so that they can send you documents by post.
+- An organization wants to share its email address with its members in order to be able to receive emails from them.
 - A company wants to share the customer number of one of its customers with another company.

 In this guide, we explain how a Connector, hereinafter referred to as the Sender, can share an own [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) with another Connector, the so-called Recipient.
 Since understanding this sharing process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, you should take a look at our Request and Response introduction before continuing reading this guide.